Theory of Everything

 Faraday experimentally discovered his law of induction in the 19th century.
 The first article explains Faraday’s law while the second article explains the origin of Faraday’s law; Faraday’s law nicely fits with the picture presented in that article.
 These articles serve as prerequisites for “Faraday’s law of induction in Maxwell’s equations,” in which we present the mathematical equations for the material described qualitatively in the above articles.

-Dark Matter and Modified Newtonian Dynamics
+Modified Newtonian Dynamics

 Dimensional Analysis, the first part